 Ray Breyer has authored a mid-Twenties railroad freight car fleet profile on the Chicago & Alton.
 The line was a busy connector between the Chicago, Kansas City, and St. Louis railroad hubs.
 Many are aware of the C&A passenger varnish, but the freight car fleet was also important.

 As the C&A was once owned by the Harriman syndicate, several of the car designs are related to other Harriman roads (SP, IC, UP).
 Ray’s Chicago & Alton PDF can be reviewed in the Freight Car Fleets resource section.

-Thank you for visiting the blog.
-You can share a comment in the section below.
+Thank you for visiting my blog.
+Share a comment in the section below.
 Follow the instructions so your comment can be posted.
 All comments are reviewed and approved before they appear.
 Please share the blog link with other model railroaders.
 To subscribe to this blog, add your email address to the function at the bottom of the right column on the main page.